-- chronic heart valve conditions (usually a congenital issue)
+- chronic heart valve conditions, which are usually congenital

 - standing for long periods of time

-- pressure on the midsection of the body (specifically the abdomen)
+- pressure on the midsection of the body, especially the abdomen

-- obesity (this adds weight to the body and increases the pressure on the legs)
+- obesity, which adds weight to the body and increases the pressure on the legs

-The primary symptom of varicose veins is the appearance of highly visible, misshapen veins, usually on the legs.
-You may also suffer from pain, swelling, heaviness, and aches in the legs.
+The primary symptom of varicose veins is highly visible, misshapen veins, usually on the legs.
+You may also have pain, swelling, heaviness, and aches in the legs.

-In some cases, you will have swelling, discoloration, or ulcers around the ankles as well.
+In some cases, you can have swelling, discoloration, or ulcers around your ankles, too.

-To diagnose varicose veins, your doctor will typically examine your legs and visible veins while you are sitting or standing.
-He or she may ask you about any pain or symptoms you are experiencing.
+Your doctor will likely examine your legs and visible veins while you’re sitting or standing to diagnose varicose veins.
+They may ask you about any pain or symptoms you’re having.

-Less commonly, an angiogram may be ordered to further assess your veins.
-During the angiogram, a special dye is injected into your legs and X-rays are taken of the area.
-The dye appears on the X-rays, giving your doctors a better view of how your blood is flowing.
+Less commonly, an angiogram may be used to further assess your veins.
+During the angiogram, your doctor injects a special dye into your legs and X-rays are taken of the area.
+The dye appears on the X-rays, giving your doctor a better view of how your blood is flowing.

-Tests such as an ultrasound or angiogram help ensure that another disorder, such as a blood clot or a blockage, is not causing the pain and swelling in your legs.
+Tests such as an ultrasound or angiogram help ensure that another disorder like a blood clot or a blockage is not causing the pain and swelling in your legs.

 In general, doctors are conservative when treating varicose veins.
-You will probably be advised to make changes in your lifestyle techniques, instead of trying more aggressive treatments.
+You’ll probably be advised to make changes to your lifestyle, instead of trying more aggressive treatments.

 The following changes can help prevent varicose veins from forming:

-If you already suffer from varicose veins, you should take the steps above to prevent new varicose veins.
-You should also elevate your legs whenever you are resting or sleeping.
+If you already have varicose veins, you should take the steps above to prevent new varicose veins.
+You should also elevate your legs whenever you’re resting or sleeping.

-If the lifestyle techniques are not working or if your pain is severe, your doctor might try a more invasive procedure.
+If lifestyle changes aren’t working or if your pain is severe, your doctor might try a more invasive procedure.

 Other Treatment Options

 Other treatment options for varicose veins use lasers or radiofrequency to either remove the veins or seal off blood flow.
-Such procedures may cause bruising or swelling immediately afterward, but with time they improve the apperance of the legs.
+Such procedures may cause bruising or swelling immediately afterward.
+But with time, they improve the appearance of the legs.
 You should always talk to your doctor about your treatment options and the risks before choosing a method.

-Varicose veins normally get worse over time, even if you make the necessary lifestyle changes to control them and manage your pain.
-While they may be unsightly, they usually do not cause any long-term medical problems.
+Varicose veins normally get worse over time.
+This is true even if you make the necessary lifestyle changes to control them and manage your pain.
+While they may be unsightly, they usually don’t cause any long-term medical problems.